Chemical Biology Program

 Derek Tan, PhD

-Chairman and Member, Chemical Biology Program, SKI; Tri-Institutional Professor
+Chair, Chemical Biology Program, SKI; Tri-Institutional Professor; Eugene W. Kettering Chair

 - BS, Stanford University